foryouandyourcustomers-essen/health-check/README.md

 ```

 and add the properties to your property file.
 At the moment the software is still not published to the maven repository so, for using it you have to clone the repo and run `mvn install`.

+In your bean, annotate the health checks methods with the annotation `@HealthCheck`.
+It will run automatically.

+If your method returns something that is Serializable, then the result of that will be printed in the health endpoint under the description of the last run of the check.

 ### Test